gwannon/ideasRoleras/BreathlessHistories/TheRiver.md

 If you had time to loot the **drone missile**, you might be able to program it and launch it at the river pirates.

-> Think of the large uncarryable items that might be in a port/shipyard and let them use them against the pirates.
+> Think about huge items that might be in a port/shipyard and let them use them against the pirates.

 If you stop the attack, you can reunite with your group and tell them about your adventure.
 Your history will be told for years around the fire bin you use to warm yourselves on cold nights.

 If the pirates take the barge, you'll have to flee as fast as possible.
-You'll have to start over and find find a new community of survivors.
+You'll have to start over and find a new community of survivors.

 \sp